HOLIDAYS IN INDONESIA

 Rituals and Holy Places

-A “selematan” is neighborhood feast that often accompanies important Muslim holidays or big life-cycle events such as boy's circumcision or the cutting of a child's hair for the first time.
-The main fish is often a cone of rice filled with shredded sweet beef, baked chicken, hard-boiled eggs and chilies.
-The purpose of a “selematan” is to achieve “slamet”, a state of calmness and serenity.
-The events are associated with more with abangan (nominal Muslim believers) than santri (zealots).
+A selamatan is a communal feast typically held at the neighborhood level to mark important Muslim holidays or major life-cycle events, such as a boy’s circumcision or a child’s first haircut.
+The meal often features a cone-shaped mound of rice accompanied by dishes such as shredded sweet beef, chicken, hard-boiled eggs, and chilies.
+The purpose of the selamatan is to achieve slamet, a state of social harmony, calmness, and spiritual balance.
+These gatherings are more commonly associated with abangan (nominal or syncretic Muslims) than with santri (more orthodox or devout practitioners).

 Strange Rituals in Indonesia